tennovs/zimpaf_redphuzz/README.md

 /sync-tmpfs/
 ```

-If you want a clean fuzzing start, delete this directory first.
+If you want a clean fuzzing start, delete the content of this directory first.
-Otherwise, incomplete inputs may be restored automatically.
+Otherwise, incomplete inputs are restored automatically.

 ---